Rateable values and revaluation

 You can contact the VOA for advice via their contact form.

-The VOA regularly updates the rateable values of all businesses and other non-domestic properties in England and Wales.
+Every 3 years the VOA updates the rateable values of all businesses and other non-domestic properties in England and Wales.
 This is called a revaluation.

 Revaluations are carried out to reflect changes in the property market, which means that business rates bills are based on more up-to-date information.
-For the 2023 valuation, the date the VOA used was 1 April 2021.
+The next revaluation comes into effect on 1 April 2026.

-If you think your 2023 rateable value is too high, you'll be able to create a Business Rates Valuation Account to tell the VOA.
+If you think your 2026 rateable value is incorrect, you'll be able to create a Business Rates Valuation Account to register and tell the VOA.

 You must continue to pay your business rates as normal until a decision has been made.

-The VOA continue to send out requests for rental and lease details to ratepayers to support an accurate 2023 Revaluation.
+The VOA continue to send out requests for rental and lease details to ratepayers to support an accurate valuation.

 Contacting the Valuation Office Agency